echocat/puppet-mongodb/README.md

 ###Beginning with MongoDB

-Starting with a mongodb server with replSet:
+Starting with a mongodb server with replSet.
+This will install a 2.4.x version MongoDB:

 ```puppet
   include mongodb